trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

             "start_at":"1677841601",
             //label is optional
             "label":"my_label",
-            //connection_id is optional, omit or leave blank in case local Trustless Hub message.
+            //connection_id is optional, omit or leave blank in case local Intento message.
             "cid":"connection-0",
             //register_ica is optional, set to true to register interchain account "register_ica": "true"